Zhuxy/ankitui.nvim/README.md

 - **Initiate Edit**: While viewing the **answer** of a card, press `e` to open the edit interface.
 - **Edit Interface**: This will open multiple floating windows, one for each field of the note.
 The window corresponding to the answer field will be automatically focused.
 - **Save Changes**: In any edit window, press `<leader>s` to save all changes to Anki.
 The edit windows will close, and focus will return to the main review window.
-- **Quit Without Saving**: In any edit window, press `q` to close all edit windows without saving any changes.
-Focus will return to the main review window.

 ### Exiting a Session